ModDota/moddota.github.io/_articles/assets/extracting-and-compiling-vtex-files.md

 Simply replace the filename in the highlighted line ("m_fileName", under "CDmeInputTexture") with the name of your TGA image and you're set.

-2b) If you're creating a texture with sequences however, you must create a .MKS file first.
-Like VTEX files, MKS files are ASCII data files, although these files describe how and which sprites to render in-game.
+2b) If you're creating a texture with sequences however, you must create a `.MKS` file first.
+Like VTEX files, `.MKS` files are ASCII data files, although these files describe how and which sprites to render in-game.
 Refer to the [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Animated_Particles) for more information on MKS files and animated particles in general.
-Note that you do NOT need to compile the MKS files with mksheet.exe first.
+Note that you do NOT need to compile the MKS files with `mksheet.exe` first.

-Once you have the .mks file, replace the filename as mentioned above with the name of the MKS file instead.
+Once you have the `.mks` file, replace the filename as mentioned above with the name of the MKS file instead.

 3. Go back to dota_ugc\game\bin\win64, and type the following: